 Research conducted by William May has revealed some interesting insights into the psychology of first impressions, interviews, and how we judge other people upon meeting them.

-The survey showed that more than one in three (35%) first spot another person’s facial expressions, whereas 27% of people said it was the way they are dressed.
+The survey showed that more than one in three (35%) first spot another person’s facial expressions in interviews, whereas 27% of people said it was the way they are dressed.

 Body language came in a close third with 26.7% of the vote, and a person’s tone of voice came in last with 10% of people selecting this feature.

 The research revealed a certain generational gap between our first judgments.
-More than one in three of those aged 18 to 24 selected dress sense as their top factor, whereas facial expressions was the most highly rated for all participants over the age of 35.
+More than one in three of those aged 18 to 24 selected dress sense as their top factor, whereas facial expressions was the most highly rated for all participants over the age of 35 in interviews.

 How to make a great first impression as an interviewer